MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 ## Grant access to non-default JRE folder

+::: moniker range=">=sql-server-ver15"
 If you did not install the default Zulu Open JRE that was included with SQL Server and did not install the JDK or JRE under program files, you need to perform the following steps.
+::: moniker-end

 Run the **icacls** commands from an *elevated* line to grant access to the **SQLRUsergroup** and SQL Server service accounts (in **ALL_APPLICATION_PACKAGES**) for accessing the JRE.
 The commands will recursively grant access to all files and folders under the given directory path.

 1. Give SQLRUserGroup permissions